Microver-Electronics/MIC_Human_Tracker_PTZ/README.md

-# Pelco PTZ Face Tracker
+# Pelco PTZ Human Tracker

 This is a project that performs body detection and tracking human bodies with Pelco PTZ via rs485 communication.